Kodori Valley: History

 The Abkhazian historic regions of Dal and Tsebelda occupied most of the Kodori Valley before the incorporation of Abkhazia into Russian Empire from 1810 to 1864.
 Its highland communities were independent of the central authority of Shervashidze-Chachba princes.
-As a result of the 1866 uprising almost all the Abkhaz of these lands became muhajirs and the now depopulated territory of the former District of Tsebelda was placed under a special "settlement curator."
+In the 1840s, Imperial Russian soldiers started a series of massacres and ethnic cleansing.
+In January 1841, Russian troops massacred the Svan and Georgian populations in Kodori valley, specifically in the village of Dali.
+It is estimated that 90 Svan surnames went extinct as families were killed and few deported.
+As a result, the ethnic cleansing continued until the late 19th century, in 1866 the uprising of almost all the Abkhaz of these lands became muhajirs and the now depopulated territory of the former District of Tsebelda was placed under a special "settlement curator."
 Armenians, Georgians (Megrelians) and Russians populated the lower part of the valley, while Svans settled in its upper part (beyond the village of Lata).

 Recent history

-The village of Lata was taken by Abkhazian forces on 24 and 25 March, 1994.
+Despite the war in Abkhazia ending by September 1993, the battles continued in the Kodori region up to the late March 1994.
+The village of Lata was taken by Abkhazian forces on March 24 and 25, 1994.
 According to the Moscow Agreement, signed in May 1994, the ceasefire line was drawn to the north-east of it so, so that the Upper Kodori Valley would remain outside of the control of Abkhazian authorities.
 Together with the Gali district, it is one of the two areas that remain populated by Georgians in the post-war Abkhazia.

 Under UMOMIG's (United Nations Observer Mission in Georgia) expanded mandate laid out in Resolution 937 (1994), the mission was given two tasks in the Kodori Valley: